On Chalykh's approach to eigenfunctions of DIM-induced integrable Hamiltonians: Generic structure of the BA function at

 \section{Generic structure of the BA function at $N\ne 2$}

 In contrast with the case of $N=2$, at generic $N$ the BA function is given by more involved formulas (see, e.g., \cite[Eq.(3.16)]{Cha}).
 Here we discuss the general structure of the BA function at the simplest non-trivial example of $N=3$.
+For the purposes of this section, recall that $x_i = q^{z_i}$ and further introduce $\Lambda_i = q^{\lambda_i}$.